Affected by SVB collapse? Here are some funding solutions to consider

 Whether to close a smaller amount now or wait for those final investor commitments to come in can often be a difficult decision for a founder, especially because those commitments might take much longer than expected.

-If this is the case you might want to consider Instant Investment, which allows you to accept new investments into your startup at any time, without the need for a new funding round.
+If this is the case you might want to consider another agile funding option: Instant Investment.
+This allows you to accept new investments into your startup at any time, without the need for a new funding round.
 This means that instead of waiting to reach your full initial target, you can close the commitments that you have now, but with a provision that allows you to accept additional investment.

 Before, it would have been a difficult decision to accept less money in the round than you thought you needed because you likely wouldn’t be able to accept any new investment without doing a new funding round.